hamish-milne/PolyLang/README.md

 Poly's standard library contains further standard types, such as `set` and `map`, but these are all of the primitive type `object`.

-`object`s and `array`s are, by default, passed by reference for performance reasons. `array`s are compared by value, however, whereas `object`s are compared by reference.
-Specialised functions allow you to pass either by value, and compare either for reference or value equality.
+_Objects_ and _arrays_ are, by default, passed by reference for performance reasons. _Arrays_ are compared by value, however, whereas _objects_ are compared by reference.
+Specialised functions allow you to pass either by value (by cloning), and compare either for reference or value equality.

-In comparisons, Poly follows a strict priority order for type conversions:
+Poly follows a strict priority order for type conversions:

 1. `float`
 2. `int`
 3. `string`